yevbar/sourcegraph/doc/extensions/language_servers/index.md

 Code intelligence is powered by language servers based on the open-standard Language Server Protocol (published by Microsoft, with participation from Facebook, Google, Sourcegraph, GitHub, RedHat, Twitter, Salesforce, Eclipse, and others).

 Hundreds of thousands of developers already use Sourcegraph's language servers in their editor or while browsing public code on [Sourcegraph.com](https://sourcegraph.com).
 Microsoft's [Visual Studio Code](https://code.visualstudio.com) and GitHub's [Atom](https://atom.io) editors both use Sourcegraph language servers in official editor extensions.
-The language servers used for code intelligence on Sourcegraph and Sourcegraph Data Center are based on our widely used language servers, with extensive improvements for performance, cross-repository definitions and references, security, isolation, type/build inference, and robustness.
+The language servers used for code intelligence on Sourcegraph are based on our widely used language servers, with extensive improvements for performance, cross-repository definitions and references, security, isolation, type/build inference, and robustness.

 For more information about the Language Server Protocol (LSP), visit [Microsoft's official LSP site](https://microsoft.github.io/language-server-protocol/).
 For a more detailed list of existing language servers, visit [langserver.org](https://langserver.org) (maintained by Sourcegraph).